Posted by Ramos Law Group, PLLC | Child Support, child support modification

 There are limited reasons a court would consider making changes to the child support obligation:

-- A parent or the child has experienced a change in circumstances that justifies making an adjustment to child support.
+- A parent or the child has experienced a change in circumstances that justifies adjusting child support.
 The change must be so significant that the amount is inappropriate considering the new situation.

 - Gather evidence to support your position.